nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

   sudo chmod 640 /etc/xroad/db.properties
   ```

 Then edit `/etc/xroad/db.properties` contents.
 See the template below.
 Replace the parameter values with your own.
 The default values can be found in [Annex A Central Server Default Database Properties](#annex-a-central-server-default-database-properties).
+Note that you only need to define the properties that need to be customized, elsewhere the defaults apply.

   ```
   adapter=postgresql